Manihari

+Manihari is an ancient and historical city for religious, economic and natural tourism along with Indian culture.
+It is the nearest meeting point of three states like Bihar, Jharkhand and West Bengal as well as countries like India, Nepal, Bhutan, Bangladesh, China, Tibet and Myanmar.
+It is connected to all these countries by river and sea route.
+Ganga Aarti is also performed here regularly.
+Excellent films like Teesri Kasam and Bandini have been related to Manihari Ganga Ghat.

 Geography

-Manihari is located at 25.35°N 87.63°E. It has an average elevation of 31 metres (101 feet).
+Manihari is located at 25.35°N 87.63°E. It has an average elevation of 31 m (101 feet).
 This place is well known for the Manihari ghat, which connects it to Sakrigali Ghaat, which is situated on the southern bank of the River Ganges.

 The town is located on the northern bank of the river Ganges where it meets the river Koshi, thus making the town prone to flooding every year.
 Manihari is a small border town between the states of Bihar and Jharkhand.
 Sahebganj is the district town of Jharkhand which is 9 km from Manihari (nautical mile distance); there is regular ferry service.
 Chief Minister Nitish Kumar flagged off the first passenger train on the newly converted Broad gauge (BG) section of Katihar-Manihari in Katihar division of North-East Frontier Railway (NFR) at Katihar station.
 There are few local trains which run between Manihari and Katihar.

 The geography of Manihari is unique.
 The river Ganges (i.e. Ganga) flows eastward up to Manihari and takes a southward turn after Manihari.
 Thus, Manihari is known as the point of River Ganges's sharp bend leading its eastward water flow to turn to southward water flow.